-The Foundation's General Scholarship Application for the 2014 season is now closed!
+The Foundation's General Scholarship Application for the 2015 season is not open until December.
 The information provided below will help you to understand our scholarship process if you would like to apply for the 2015 scholarship season.
-This year's deadline to apply was March 5, 2014.
+This year's deadline to apply will be March 4, 2015.

-Click here to see the 2013 Scholars Newsletter, published online for the first time this year.
+Click here to see the 2014 Scholars Newsletter, which lists our scholarship winners for 2014.

 The Foundation manages more than 170 scholarship funds that honor family or friends, celebrate retirements, memorialize loved ones, or ensure that donor values are passed from one generation to the next.
 Each fund has different eligibility requirements.
 Many awards are restricted to students graduating from certain high schools; others to students pursuing particular fields of study or attending specific institutions.
 Most existing scholarships are limited to students who are graduating high school seniors.
 Only a few are available for students whose undergraduate degree program is already underway or who are “non-traditional” students or in graduate level education.
 To learn if we have an award for which you may be eligible, start by reviewing the Quick Eligibility Quiz (see below).